USC is committed to environmental sustainability for the benefit of students, staff and the wider community.

 Global Climate Change Week

-USC will be hosting several activities for students and staff the week of 19-23 October in honour of Global Climate Change Week.
+USC hosted several activities for students and staff the week of 19-23 October in honour of Global Climate Change Week.
 For more information on the events, including Zoom Q&As and a Poster Competition, visit the GCCW event page.More...

 Water Refill Campus Initiative

 Refill your water and help us to prevent approximately 40,000 plastic water bottles per year going to landfill.More...

 USC express shuttle service provides low fares for direct USC travel routes to all staff and students.More...

 Bring your own cup

 And save hundreds of disposable cups from being thrown away each yearMore...